Triple Chocolate Brownies

 - Use melted butter and melted chocolate.

-- Do not use baking powder or baking soda.
+- There’s no baking powder or baking soda in the recipe.
 Both of these ingredients add lift to the brownies (AKA makes them rise).
-The lift creates a lighter brownie.
+The lift creates a lighter, cakier brownie.

 - Do not use an electric mixer.
 Remember what I said about the air in the batter?
 An electric mixer adds in more air.